Frustrated. Tired. Hopeless. Worried.

 But among the most important things we learned is this:

-One of the best ways to reduce diabetic complications is to keep blood sugar levels as close to normal as possible – just as the body of someone without T1D tries to do.
+One of the best ways to reduce diabetes complications is to keep blood sugar levels as close to normal as possible, just as the body of someone without T1D tries to do.

 Still, no matter what we did, it seemed like Lachlan’s blood sugars would swing from high to low and back again.
 The worst part?
 He just didn’t feel well, and he wasn’t himself.